You are here > Experience > Seasons > Winter > 10 reasons to make Scilly your winter escape

 Here are top 10 reasons to visit this winter...

 Scilly is a wonderfully romantic place - and in the depths of an isolated winter, perhaps even more so.
 On Tresco winters are an intimate affair, a time to reconnect with the island, to discover at its salt-kissed natural best.
-The newly renovated New Inn is the perfect home-from-home; this warm and welcoming sanctuary is the cosy heart of island winters.
+The recently renovated New Inn is the perfect home-from-home; this warm and welcoming sanctuary is the cosy heart of island winters.
 Take timeout to reawaken the senses, hunker down in the warming bliss of cosy fires, luxury rooms, and hearty suppers.
-During the day explore the beauty of Abbey Garden or spend lazy long afternoons at Tresco Island Spa, along the harbour front.
-Choose from a 4-night break or a nightly rate here.
+Choose from a 4-night break between November and February.
+Book here.

 Scilly is blessed with a year-round economy….tourism in the summer and flower farming in the winter.
 The islands have a well-deserved reputation for growing the highest quality scented narcissi.
 These very beautiful, dainty flowers, which are closely related to daffodils, flourish in tiny fields protected by hardy pittosporum hedges.
 Walk across St. Mary’s, St. Martins, or St. Agnes any day in winter and in all weathers you’ll see pickers, often in their sturdy yellow waterproofs, busy in the fields.